reiver/article-20250309/README.md

 ## What Crashes Fediverse Servers

-We _learned_ a number of things from _our experience_ with hosting so many people’s _Fediverse servers_
+We _learned_ a number of things from _our experience_ with hosting so many people’s _Fediverse servers_.
 Here is **_one thing_ we learned** —

 We learned what _seems to be the **number 1 cause** of Fediverse servers crashing_ — including **Mastodon**, **Misskey**, **Pixelfed**, and every other type of Fediverse server.